Marital conversion: Hinduism

 Hinduism has allowances for such practice even if Hinduism considers all religions are a way to God, but there can be political differences and so marital conversion is sometimes discouraged.
 Throughout Hindu history, interreligious marriages have also been a way for keeping the peace and building alliances.

 Islam

+Islamic law generally permits Muslim men to marry women from the Abrahamic religions without requiring conversion.
+The rules for women, however, are more restrictive, as many interpretations prohibit Muslim women from marrying non-Muslim men.
+This restriction is rooted in understandings of male guardianship (Wali), and religious inheritance laws, which prioritize the transmission of Islamic identity through the father.
+Nevertheless, legal approaches to marital conversion may vary across sects, and their respective legal systems.
+For instance, the Ja’fari jurisprudence (Shia), allows for a temporary contractual marriage under specific conditions, whereas such unions are not permitted according to Sunni schools.

-In general, Islam allows for marriage between a man and woman as "believers".
-Culturally, it is accepted that marriage between a follower of Islam (Muslim) and a Christian or Jew does not require conversion.
-Traditionally, however, marriages between Muslims and a follower of Hinduism or other polytheistic religions requires conversion to Islam.
-Although, there are no official conversion rules, similar to Jewish laws of Halakkah (for marriage), Islamic marriage laws are generally guided by traditional interpretations.
+As there are no official conversion rules, Islamic marriage laws are generally guided by traditional interpretations.
 The only requirement in marriage and conversion is that the children from that marriage be raised as "believers," a common Islamic term for Muslims.

 The Qur'anic verses generally quoted are:

+Beyond religious doctrine, marital conversion is often a bureaucratic process undertaken for practical reasons rather than purely religious, as it affects personal status rights related to divorce, child custody, and inheritance.
+In sectarian legal systems, such as Lebanon, individuals may convert strategically to navigate legal constraints.
+Therefore, some Christians in Lebanon may temporarily convert to Islam to facilitate divorce.
+Additionally, followers the Ja’fari school within Islam may also convert to other sects, since in the Ja’afari law only the men can finalize a divorce.
+Conversely, followers of Sunni sects may convert to Shi’ism, as its inheritance laws can be more advantageous for women, granting them a bigger share of inheritance than in Sunni jurisprudence.